Activities and Culture

 Sons of Norway Culture Medals for

-Another focus in 2019 is on helping our members earn Part 1, 2, and/or 3 of the Sons of Norway Culture Medal for Literature.
+Another focus in 2020 is on helping our members earn Part 1, 2, and/or 3 of the Sons of Norway Culture Medal for Literature.
 We will be reading books written by Norwegian and Norwegian-American authors.
-2019 will be the year of the Jolabokaflod.
-Every month members will be encouraged to bring their favorite book (and favorite chocolated) to the Polar Star meeting to share with the group.
+2020 will be another year of the Jolabokaflod.
+Every month members are encouraged to bring their favorite book (and favorite chocolated) to the Polar Star meeting to share with the group.

 Sons of Norway Culture Medals for